dask/dask-blog/_posts/2019-07-08-dask-custom-cupy-kernel.md

 dy = da.from_array(y, chunks=(1, 512), asarray=False)
 ```

-What is important to not here is the need match array and block sizes properly.
+What is important to note here is the need match array and block sizes properly.
 In this example we have `x` with size 4096x1024 and `y` with length 1024, so the
 length of `N` must match.
 The same is true for block sizes, here we are creating
 4 blocks on the first dimension and 2 on the second dimension of `x`, thus we